The Cuyabeno: A Photo Essay

 The Cuyanbeno Jungle Is Full of Life

-While animals can be hard to spot while hiking, the jungle is full of amazing critters.
+While animals can be hard to spot while hiking, the jungle is full of amazing creatures.
 Insect lovers will delight in the wide variety of ants, grasshoppers, and even spiders.
 Lizards, anoles, and snakes as well as many amphibians are just waiting for watchful eyes, both day and night.

 The Laguna Grande